 Today’s Practitioner believes this across the aisle partnership is more than a political gesture, it is a highly visible acceptance and validation for the practice of integrative care.
 We are asking readers to support an initiative from the Integrative Health Policy Consortium (IHPC).
 This nationally based organization, responsible for gaining support for the caucus, is requesting that integrative health care providers contact their representatives in support of the Integrative Health and Wellness Congressional Caucus.
-The IHPC has made it easy to send a letter, click on this link, type in your essential details and press send.
+The IHPC has made it easy to call, click on this link, type in your essential details.

 As a purple state that is often cited as one of the healthiest in the nation, Colorado legislators are ideally suited to head up such a health and wellness initiative.
 Polis and Coffman say that at a time when chronic, lifestyle related illnesses place an undue burden on our already strained healthcare system, now is the time to emphasize “prevention, health creation, health promotion and general well-being, and includes therapies like acupuncture, chiropractic, and mindfulness.”